 If part of the c.f. happens to work with chromatic planing in the accompaniment, it would lend an interesting twist on this last variation; the melody in this case would probably need to be tweaked a little, with some of its notes moved perhaps to a different octave, to accommodate such a harmonization and to avoid some nasty dissonances, but, if it manages to work, it can be extremely effective [See blog, Marching, Your Ideas].

-You might then round it all off by creating a short coda, working the 2nd theme in imitation at the octave again, this time in a related key such as the subdominant (F Major) and ending on a reiterated tonic chord, let's say in 7 voices, under an inverted pedal point in the top line using the full power of the instrument.
+We might then round it all off by creating a short coda, still in 4 part texture, with the music gaining energy from the subdominant key by working the companion theme (not the c.f.) in imitation at the octave again, with a sudden turn into the home key at the end, finishing with crushing C Major chords in let's say 7 voices under an inverted pedal point in the top line using the full power of the instrument.

-By going back and incorporating triplets in your introduction, there will be a rhythmic connective between the opening fanfare and the accompanying figure in the theme which follows, since you're using triplets there.
+By going back and incorporating triplets in our introduction, there will be a rhythmic connective between the opening fanfare and the accompanying figure in the opening statement of the c.f. which follows, since we're using triplets there.

-You might also consider introducing a melodic connective in this introductory passage by working the theme here in rhythmic transformation in big chords in the right hand against a moving bass line built upon the first few notes of the theme.
+We might also consider introducing a melodic connective in this introductory passage by working the theme here in rhythmic transformation in big chords in the right hand against a moving bass line built upon the first few notes of the c.f.

 The c.f. when it immediately follows will then seem to evolve naturally from the introductory material.

-If the introduction is energetic, and you feel the need to apply the brakes and reduce the energy level a little bit before the c.f. is presented, you might insert a pause, then include some slower chords at a reduced dynamic built upon a bass line using the first 3 notes of the c.f., pause on a discord, then begin.
+If the introduction is energetic, and we feel the need to apply the brakes and reduce the energy level a little bit before the c.f. is first presented, we might insert a pause, then include some slower chords at a reduced dynamic built upon a bass line using the first 3 notes of the c.f., pause on a discord, then begin.

-This was the general scheme of variety within unity which was followed when Variations Op.
+This was the general scheme of variety within unity which was followed when Variations on a cantus firmus in C Major Op.
 4 was written.

 It takes guts to attempt or even contemplate doing something like this, but in the end the rewards of trying are infinitely greater than never trying at all.